kyandaks/Tech-Events-in-Uganda/README.md

 Learn more: (https://luma.com/9764q8w9)
 ![WhatsApp Image 2026-02-04 at 10 40 59 PM](https://github.com/user-attachments/assets/4e591cc4-6358-4069-96ab-d303912e4fe8)

-- [ ] The PyKla Meetup this month willbe about Writing Effective Documentation for Python's DevGuide with Sphinx and reStructuredText.
+- [ ] The PyKla Meetup this month will be about Writing Effective Documentation for Python's DevGuide with Sphinx and reStructuredText.
 This will be held on Saturday 28th March, 2026 from 02:00 PM (EAT).
 Learn more: ()
 <img width="1200" height="675" alt="PYKLA MEETUP BANNER" src="https://github.com/user-attachments/assets/702b4949-ec7c-4b70-a3b9-1b7aa4ae9913" />